Concerts

 Here’s how some of our students have described our staff concerts:

-• “The best banjo concerts in the world”
+- “The best banjo concerts in the world”

-• “As good as any bluegrass festival”
+- “As good as any bluegrass festival”

-• “None better!
+- “None better!
 What a ride!”

-• And finally: “Either half of the faculty concert was worth it coming to camp alone.
+- And finally: “Either half of the faculty concert was worth it coming to camp alone.
 But both!”

-Check Out Videos from Our Faculty Concerts
+Check Out Videos on YouTube from Past Faculty Concerts

 Staff-Led Jams

-New This Year: Instructor-Led Jams on Saturday Afternoon
+We Now Offer Instructor-Led Jams on Saturday Afternoon

 The Kind of Jams We Usually Offer

-• Slow Jams.
+- Slow Jams.
 We promise to keep the repertoire relatively simple and the speed way down

-• How to Jam Workshops are for those who can play pretty well but just don’t know how to interact in jams with others.
+- How to Jam Workshops are for those who can play pretty well but just don’t know how to interact in jams with others.
 Issues covered are jam etiquette, the roles of different instruments, how to find appropriate chords, how to play something effective when you don’t know the tune, and more.

-• Intermediate Jams.
+- Intermediate Jams.
 These feature moderate tempos and common tunes.

-• “Regular” Jams.
+- “Regular” Jams.
 Expect normal tempos for old-time and bluegrass tunes; and a repertoire that ranges farther afield.
 That said, leaders have been asked to pitch the jam-levels to the skill-levels of the players who attend.

-• Guitar &/or Song Circles.
+- Guitar &/or Song Circles.
 Folks gather in a circle; then in turn each attendee offers a song or instrumental piece on their own or for others to join in.

-• Specialty Jams.
+- Specialty Jams.
 We like to offer jams from time to time that appeal to special interests.
 Among the jams we may offer are minstrel, jazz and swing, and northern & Celtic.
-Check the MBC 2024 Program Schedule when it comes out in January for this year’s options.
+Check the MBC 2025 Program Schedule when it comes out in January for this year’s options.

 Lists of Popular Old-Time and Bluegrass Jamming Tunes